 Project: The Human Cell Atlas

 Please get in touch if you know of other organisations that you would like to add to this list.
-This list, and this Data Wrangler page in general, is focused around Data Wrangler roles within an academic research context, but they will also exist within an industry context.
+This list, and this Data Wrangler page in general, started off with a focus on Data Wrangler roles within an academic research context, but these roles will also exist within other contexts.

 Data Wranglers: Summary#